 The Pagazzi Arthur Table Lamp – Textured hammered Aluminium base.

 62 Cm High – Details can be seen HERE

-The Graham & Green tall Benedict Table Lamp – Metal with an aged Bronze Finish
+The Graham & Green Metal Lamp with an aged Bronze Finish

 Some of these modern lamps are offered with complimentary items that can add a finishing touch to you your new lamps location so if you view any of these lights be sure to have a look around as there are some lovely items available.

 As always if you have any questions please do not hesitate to ask me and I will always do my best to help.